What’s the Bigg’s Deal?!

 Ultimately, his research led to the understanding that Killer Whale populations have distinct cultures.

 This knowledge of course had huge conservation implications.
-It was previously believed that there were abundant Killer Whales in the eastern North Pacific and that they all eat salmon in addition to marine mammals; rather than the reality that there are four at risk populations that are genetically and ecologically distinct:
+Before the research by Dr. Michael Bigg that allowed for counting Orca and studying them as individuals, it was believed that there were abundant Killer Whales in the eastern North Pacific and that they all eat salmon in addition to marine mammals; rather than the reality that there are four at-risk populations that are genetically, acoustically, and ecologically distinct:

-- 1. Bigg’s Killer Whales are marine mammal-hunters (they also eat an occasional bird and, very rarely, a terrestrial mammal).
-Because they are hunting marine mammals, they generally have to be stealthy and unpredictable (when hungry).
-The population estimate for this threatened population is ~349 individuals (end of 2018) that are more often along coastal BC, with research ongoing regarding population numbers further off the coast (estimated to be at least 217 whales in 2011; see “Biggs/Transients” information at this link).
+Bigg’s Killer Whales are marine mammal-hunters (they also eat an occasional bird and, very rarely, a terrestrial mammal).
+When they are hunting marine mammals, they generally have to be stealthy and unpredictable since their prey can hear them.
+The population estimate for the “coastal subset” (members of this threatened population that more often feed near the coast of BC) is ~385 individuals (2024).
 Their behaviour has changed in recent years, as reported by colleague researchers at the Marine Education and Research Society.
 They are not so “transient” anymore.
 In some areas they are more commonly sighted than “Residents” and appear to be travelling, socializing and hunting in bigger groups.
 They also appear to be more vocal, especially after a kill.
 This is believed to be due to changes in the location and density of their prey.
 More seals and sea lions means that they do not have to be as stealthy (65% of the diet of Bigg’s who feed along BC’s coast is seals and sea lions).
 Status report and further information at this link.
 Note that there are no documented incidents of Bigg’s Killer Whales in the wild ever injuring a human.

-- “Residents” are inshore fish-eating Killer Whales (ingesting an occasional squid too) and there are two distinct populations.
-The vast majority of their fish diet is salmon and of the salmon species, their absolute favourite is Chinook.
-(Their diet is also known to include lingcod, halibut, herring, squid, rockfish, flounder).
+“Residents” are inshore fish-eating Killer Whales (ingesting an occasional squid too) and there are two distinct populations.
+The vast majority of their fish diet is salmon and of the salmon species, their absolute most important to them is Chinook.
+(Their diet is also known to include lingcod, halibut, herring, squid, rockfish, flounder, sable fish).
 Because salmon is so predictable (salmon return to the river of their birth to spawn and die) and because fish have very bad hearing, these populations of Killer Whales can afford to be highly vocal and use echolocation a lot.

-- 2. The Northern “Residents” are a threatened population of some ~302 whales (2018) more often found in northern British Columbia but also in southeastern Alaska and Washington State.
+The Northern “Residents” are a threatened population of some 340 to 348 whales (2024) more often found in northern British Columbia but also in southeastern Alaska and Washington State.
 Status report and further information here.
 For the story of one N. Resident Killer Whale family (the A23s) and what their story reveals about us, click here.

 Through the research of Dr. Bigg, the Killer Whales of British Columbia have been studied as individuals longer than any other marine mammal species on the planet – and not only marine species have benefited from this.
 We all have.